-8. If the Board does not take action on my Complaint, what happens to it?
+8. If the Board does not take action on my Request for Investigation, what happens to it?

-Your written complaint is retained in the files of the Board for future reference should other persons make subsequent allegations of the same nature against the same judge.
-Your file might then be reopened to determine if a pattern of misconduct is developing.
+Your written Request for Investigation is retained in the files of the Board for future reference should other persons make subsequent allegations of the same nature against the same judge.
+Your file may then be reopened to determine if a pattern of misconduct is developing.

-9. Can I get a judge off my case if I file a Complaint?
+9. Can I get a judge off my case if I file a Request for Investigation?

 No. There are statutory provisions for litigants to seek a substitution of judge or a change of venue.
-Your complaint is separate from your court case.
+Your Request for Investigation is separate from your court case.